 Periodic Review for Registered Sex Offenders After 85 school days in DAEP, a review committee will determine by majority vote and recommend to Director of Student Services for Schools whether the student should remain in DAEP or be returned to the regular classroom.
 Director of Student Services will follow the committee's decision to return the student to the regular classroom unless the student's presence in the regular classroom is a threat to the safety of others, is detrimental to the educational process, or is not in the best interests of the District's students.
-Conversely, the Director of Student Services will follow the committee's placement in DAEP unless the student's presence in the regular classroom is not a threat to the safety of others, is not detrimental to the safety of others, or is not contrary to the best interests of the District's students.
+Conversely, the Director of Student Services will follow the committee's decision to continue the student's placement in DAEP unless the student's presence in the regular classroom is not a threat to the safety of others, is not detrimental to the educational process, or is not contrary to the best interests of the District's students.